CaioCamatta/sol-script/README.md

 # SolScript

-SolScript is an interpreted, stack-based, prototype-based, garbage-collected programming language.
+SolScript is an interpreted, stack-based programming language.
+Its syntax draws from Scala and C, and its internal virtual machine is inspired by Python and the JVM.

-To get started, clone the repository, run `make` to build the project or `make debug` to include debug logs.
-Run `./sol` to start the REPL or `./sol program.sol` execute a SolScript program.
+To begin using SolScript, clone the repository and build the project by running `make`.
+For additional debugging information, use `make debug`.
+Once built, you can start the REPL by executing `./sol`, or run a SolScript program with `./sol program.sol`.

-**Important:** SolScript is a [work in progress](https://github.com/CaioCamatta/sol-script?tab=readme-ov-file#v10-release-tracker).
+**Important:** Please note that SolScript is currently [a work in progress](https://github.com/CaioCamatta/sol-script?tab=readme-ov-file#v10) and has only been tested on ARM-based macOS systems.

 ## Example program